seshakiran/creditcardanalyzer/README.md

-# Amex Statement Analyzer
+# Credit Card Statement Analyzer

-A secure application that retrieves American Express statements, categorizes expenses, and creates interactive pivot tables for financial analysis.
+A secure application that analyzes statements from multiple banks (American Express, Chase, Discover, and more), categorizes expenses, and creates interactive pivot tables for financial analysis - without risking your account security.

 ## Features

-- **Secure Login**: Connects to American Express to download statements
+- **Multi-Bank Support**: Analyze statements from American Express, Chase, Discover, and other banks
+- **Statement Import**: Easily import multiple statement files at once
+- **Auto-Detection**: Automatically finds recent statement downloads in your Downloads folder
+- **Flexible Time Periods**: Select from predefined time periods or custom date ranges
-- **Transaction Categorization**: Automatically categorizes spending
+- **Transaction Categorization**: Automatically categorizes spending across all your cards
+- **Merchant Analysis**: View spending by merchant within each category
+- **Source Tracking**: See which card was used for each transaction
+- **Collapsible Categories**: Expand/collapse categories to see merchant details
 - **Visualization**: Interactive charts and pivot tables
-- **Data Security**: In-memory processing with optional encrypted credential storage
+- **Data Security**: All processing happens locally on your machine
-- **Export Options**: Export data to CSV or Excel
+- **Export Options**: Export analyzed data to CSV or Excel

 ## Running Locally with Docker